App Store Custom Product Pages: The 2026 CPP Playbook

 The five mistakes we see repeatedly across our portfolio and in the audits we run for new clients:

 One less-discussed mistake: neglecting the App Store featuring opportunity that CPPs unlock.
 Apple's editorial team can feature specific CPP URLs in Today tab stories and collection pages — but only if you have notified Apple of the CPP's existence and provided context about its purpose.
-App Store featuring and CPPs are complementary; featuring a CPP that matches an editorial theme can drive tens of thousands of high-intent impressions at zero media cost.
+Featuring and CPPs are complementary; featuring a CPP that matches an editorial theme can drive tens of thousands of high-intent impressions at zero media cost.
+Apps that combine a strong CPP programme with proactive App Store featuring pitching routinely achieve 2-3x the organic impression volume of comparable apps relying on search alone.

 How Do You Build a CPP Strategy That Compounds Over Time?

-A CPP strategy compounds when it creates a self-reinforcing loop: paid ad variation data informs organic keyword assignments, organic keyword performance improves paid Quality Scores, and conversion data from both channels guides creative iteration.
+A CPP strategy compounds when it creates a self-reinforcing loop: paid ad variation data informs organic keyword assignments, organic keyword performance improves paid Quality Scores, and SKAN 4 conversion data guides creative iteration.
 Teams that treat these three data streams as separate systems leave the compounding effect on the table.

 The compounding loop in practice:

-• Month 1-2 — Establish baseline and test architecture: Launch 10-15 CPPs covering your highest-volume use cases and personas.
-Assign keywords, activate ad variations in Apple Search Ads, and instrument MMP attribution.
+- Month 1-2 — Establish baseline and test architecture: Launch 10-15 CPPs covering your highest-volume use cases and personas.
+Assign keywords, activate ad variations in Apple Search Ads, and instrument MMP attribution with SKAN 4 postback configuration.
 Your goal is not optimisation yet — it is data collection.
 Every CPP needs at least 2,000 impressions before its CVR is statistically reliable.

 The seasonal dimension compounds separately.
 Apps that maintain seasonal CPPs — holiday themes, back-to-school periods, New Year goal-setting — and activate them consistently year-over-year build a library of proven seasonal assets that require less iteration each cycle.
 In our portfolio, apps in the health and fitness category that have run annual January CPPs for 3+ years consistently achieve 12-18% higher January CVR than category peers, because the page quality and keyword relevance history compounds with each annual activation.

 Finally, do not underestimate the inter-team value of CPP data.
 The creative insights from CPP testing — which use cases resonate most, which persona framings convert best, which visual styles outperform — are directly applicable to your web landing page optimisation, your paywall design, and your onboarding flow.
 In our experience, the apps that extract the most value from their CPP programme are the ones that share CPP CVR data with their product and design teams as a source of validated user research, not just with their ASO team as a search marketing metric.
-For a longer view on how this fits into a full App Store presence, read our guide on App Store featuring strategy.
+For a longer view on how CPP data feeds into a full growth strategy, see our complete guide to increasing app downloads.

 Frequently Asked Questions